vaccine-impact/prime_update/README.txt

 - map.R
     create maps of cervical cancer burden (caused by HPV 16/18) averted by HPV vaccination

+- estimate_full_cecx_burden.R
+    Compare burden estimates for all HPV types and comparing between vaccines (4vPHV and 9vHPV)
 --------------------------------------------------------------------------------
 Folders:

 - output
     Output files of disease burden estimates for different scenarios.
+      (related to HPV types contained in the vaccine)

+- output_all
+    Output files of disease burden estimates for different scenarios.
+      (related to all HPV types, and not just the HPV types contained in the vaccine)

 - results
     Plots and tables of results

+- results_all
+    Plots at global level for all HPV types and comparing between vaccines (4vPHV and 9vHPV)

 - maps
     Global maps of country-level vaccine impact estimates